Our Roots

 Nature-Based Outdoor Play Space Consultant, Educator and Advocate

-Creator of Quality Outdoor Play Environments Guidebook and the MRTQ Training “Creating Quality Outdoor Spaces. “
+Creator of Quality Outdoor Play Environments Guidebook and the MRTQ Training “Creating Quality Outdoor Spaces. “ Connect with me to learn more about how your outdoor space can better serve children's developmental needs!

 -